loreabad6/egu24-sc-R4geosciences/README.md

 remotes::install_github("loreabad6/egu24-sc-R4geosciences")
 ```

-You can follow along in your own R script, or clone the repository to tun the Quarto documents interactively.
+You can follow along in your own R script, or clone the repository to run the Quarto documents interactively.